menpo/menpo-playground/README.md

 Once you have been using Python a little you will realize that the structure of conda (or virtualenv) where you have multiple isolated environments that can be easily switched between is really valuable.
-You'll also want all those utilities to be on your path at all times, so you don't have to live our of one folder on your system like a hermit.
+You'll also want all those utilities to be on your path at all times, so you don't have to live out of one folder on your system like a hermit.
 Then you'll get to grips with installing development versions of packages so you can edit them to contribute back to the community.
 You'll discover git and it will transform the way you conduct your work or